ironhack-rmt-materials/wd-lesson-guide-and-resources/legacy-content/SSR - Form validation.md

 Intro:
 - Add "required" to form fields
-- Show how we can bypass client validation (eg. dev tools)
+- Show how we can bypass client validation (e.g. dev tools)

 ```js